 - Learn strategies and develop confidence in managing them

 - Assist young people develop interpersonal and social skills, manage their own emotions and develop empathy for others, enabling better connections in their learning environment.

 Our Director, Sarah holds a Bachelor as well as a Masters in Teaching.
 Sarah writes all of the curriculum and pedagogy documents used in our programs.
 She also consults closely with the tutors on educational and classroom management issues.

 The Canine Comprehension team is a wealth of knowledge and invested in life-long learning.
 We aim to employ from a broad range of educational and social justice backgrounds, such as teachers, social workers, occupational therapists, nursing, counsellors, school administrators.
 Our tutors have experience working with young people with various needs and enjoy the challenge of helping a struggling learner connect with their education.
 Please see our ‘meet us page’ to learn more about each tutor.

-All of our Tutor / AAI dog teams have the highest certifications of Animal Assisted Therapy available in Australia.
+All of our Tutor / AAE dog teams have the highest certifications of Animal Assisted Therapy available in Australia.
 Most are trained through Lead the Way Institute and are reassessed annually to maintain certification.
 The tutors also have access to dog trainers, who can help them with improving manners, trick training and specific behavior with their working dog.

 All of our Tutors hold a current drivers licence, Working With Childrens Check and First Aid certificate.

 What do the AAE dogs do in schools or tutoring sessions?